RVBNN/RVBNN/README.md

 - 👋 Hi guys, I’m @RVBNN, Actuary graduate of the Faculty of Sciences at the Universidad Nacional Autónoma de México
 - 👀 I’m interested in Data Science and Finance as well as probability theory
-- 🌱 I’m currently learning Python, VBA and reinforcing my knowledge in R
+- 🌱 You can find projects using Python, VBA, R y SQL
 - 📫 You can find me in LinkedIn at www.linkedin.com/in/ruben-núñez

 This repository is dedicated to share my school projects, as well as personal projects